 The aim of the team is to create a basis for long-term scientific research and practical innovation in indoor air quality research with a focus on new materials (including nano, 3D printing, etc.), identifying and evaluating their capabilities, analyse long-term health consequences, develop warning systems, etc.

 The team evaluates indoor air quality in the work environment in order to find the most effective solutions during real and experimental research, for example, for humidity control (most often – for increasing indoor humidity), reduction of specific chemical air components (most often – volatile organic compounds).
 Experiments are carried out in the laboratory and on experimental premises (specially equipped offices) in collaboration with a company manufacturing green walls to understand their shortcomings and to improve their efficiency.
 In the assessment of indoor air quality, it is also possible to identify other parameters (e.g. dust particles, including nanoparticles, microbiological pollution, noise measurements, electromagnetic field, etc.), as well as to conduct surveys on well-being and health and to carry out medical examinations related symptoms caused by air quality indicators.
 Students of different levels (bachelors, masters, residents, doctoral students) are invited to join the team, both from health sciences and social sciences, to work together in research, linking the theory gained in the study process with practical skills, learning to work in a team, as well as gaining more knowledge and experience in research processes on specific issues.

 Students will gain in-depth knowledge of healthy indoor air, the importance of teamwork in research, as well as theoretical and practical skills in writing bachelor’s, master’s, residency and doctoral theses as well as for local and international publications.

 Team leaderAsst.
-Prof. Dr. med. Žanna MartinsoneLeading Researcher, Laboratory of Hygiene and Occupational Diseases
+Prof. Dr. med. Žanna MartinsoneAcademic Staff, Department of Occupational and Environmental Medicine

 - VIP Psychological help